-In this guide we will learn how to install and configure MariaDB 10 in FreeBSD 13.
+In this guide we will learn how to install and configure MariaDB on FreeBSD.

 MariaDB is an open-source one of the most popular relational database management system (RDBMS) that is a highly compatible drop-in replacement of MySQL.
 It is built upon the values of performance, stability, and openness, and MariaDB Foundation ensures contributions will be accepted on technical merit.